SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Adiposis dolorosa is a condition characterized by painful folds of fatty (adipose) tissue or the growth of multiple noncancerous (benign) fatty tumors called lipomas.
-This condition occurs most often in women who are overweight or have obesity, and signs and symptoms typically appear between ages 35 and 50.
+Adiposis dolorosa is a condition that is characterized by painful fatty (adipose) tissue just underneath the skin (subcutaneous).
+The pain is often associated with multiple noncancerous (benign) tumors called lipomas.
+Adiposis dolorosa occurs most often in women between the ages of 35 and 50 who are overweight or have obesity.

 Frequency